-Nurse Managers are tasked with the near impossible: ensure your unit is providing quality care, keep patients and families happy, meet productivity goals, all while addressing the needs of your staff but also your CNO.
+Nurse Managers are tasked with the near-impossible: ensure your unit is providing quality care, keep patients and families happy, meet productivity goals, all while addressing the needs of your staff but also your CNO.
 These tasks often feel at odds with each other, but there are clear ways to address each them by focusing on staff satisfaction.
 When I was a bedside nurse, I worked with distant and disconnected managers as well as active and engaged managers.
-The difference in mood for these respective departments was profound.
+The difference in mood between these respective departments was profound.
 These moods are infectious, on both sides of the coin, and the ripple effects are felt in a variety of ways.

 The positive effects of increased staff satisfaction in nursing units are well researched.
 Besides it being a goal that we should strive for in all working environments, increased nurse satisfaction boosts retention rates, patient satisfaction, and overall quality of care.
-These are all elements that concern the role of a Nurse Manager, not the least of which are financial.
+These are all elements that concern the role of a Nurse Manager, not the least of which is financial.
 Nurse turnover costs departments on average $58,400 for every nurse that leaves.
 Patient satisfaction leads to government reimbursements, and we all know the financial impacts of patient safety.

 These 7 tips will help you to increase your staff’s satisfaction, making the rest of your goals much easier to achieve.